FdSc in Canine Behaviour and Training

 Equipment Costs

-Additional costs may include the purchase of Personal Protective Equipment (PPE) in order to undertake practical activities in the Animal Centre.
-These should include at least one pair of overalls (preferably blue/green) and a pair of steel toe-capped work boots/wellington boots.
-Additionally, students may wish to purchase other suitable outdoor wear in preparation for bad weather (i.e. waterproof/windproof coat).
+Students may wish to purchase other suitable outdoor wear in preparation for bad weather (i.e. waterproof/windproof coat and trousers).
 The above items can be purchased either independently or through the online shop.

 Students may also wish to purchase the following training equipment: